 Note: Although there are some actual technical differences, in this article we’ll assume the words ‘subtitles’ and ‘captions’ are interchangeable.

 Your brain on subtitles

-Subtitles don’t detract from your enjoyment, they enhance the viewing experience.
+How do subtitles impact your viewing experience?
+Well, contrary to what you might think, subtitles don’t detract from your enjoyment, they enhance the viewing experience.
 A 2015 review listed over 100 empirical studies which described the cognitive benefits of reading subtitles.

 Everyone from from younger children to older adults showed improvements in comprehension, attention and memory improvements.